Daryl Bell: Five good reasons to root for the Eagles

-They've been decimated by injury.
+They've been decimated by injuries.
 They've been beleaguered by poor play calling.
 They've been bemoaned by uninspired play.

 Yet through it all, the Philadelphia Eagles find themselves sitting atop of the NFC East standings with a not so lofty record of 2-4-1.
-On Sunday night, the Eagles will play host to the Dallas Cowboys (2-5) at Lincoln Financial Field.
+On Sunday night, the Eagles will play host to the Dallas Cowboys (2-5) at Lincoln Financial Field (8:20 p.m. on NBC10).
 It will be a prime time matchup for two downtrodden teams.

 Nevertheless, Eagles fans have several reasons to root for the Eagles.

-1. The Eagles are the defending NFC East champions and are coming off a big 22-21 come-from-behind victory over the New York Giants.
+1. The Eagles are the defending the NFC East champion and are coming off a big 22-21 come-from-behind victory over the New York Giants.
 Wins like those, especially over a division foe, can be inspiring.

 2. Several injured players are making their return.
-Left tackle Jason Peters, who undoubtedly will be enshirned in the Pro Football Hall of Fame in Canton, Ohio, is slated to return from injury.
-Wide receiver Jalen Reagord and tight end Dallas Goedert, both of whom are desperately missing from the Eagles offense, could also see action against the Cowboys.
+Left tackle Jason Peters, who undoubtedly will be enshrined in the Pro Football Hall of Fame in Canton, Ohio, is slated to return from an injury.
+Wide receiver Jalen Reagor and tight end Dallas Goedert, both of whom are desperately missing from the Eagles offense, could also see action against the Cowboys.

 Football is a game of youth and attrition.
 Injuries can cripple a team but with the wounded healing quickly, especially at this point of the season, the Eagles may be in a good place.